garv-shah/brain/content/notes/School Subjects/Literature/The Invisible/Question Documents/44 to 1h12 Minutes.md

 To go and marry a woman that he loved who did not have status of ease.

 10) “I can make patterns of the world, recognise, splice, relearn behaviour, but there is something between them which I cannot see.
 I cannot make sense of the invisible.
 The things they don’t say or do.”
 (Rose) Why does Rose find it impossible to make sense of the invisible?
-Because she cannot sense it.
+Because she cannot sense it, there is no data for her to go off.
 She is not human, no matter how much they try, because she cannot see what they *do not* do, only what they do.
 We have something between us, the moments of silence and the shared understanding that Rose will never have.